-Well, apart from sniffing and body language, barking is a dog’s main form of communication.
-So, you have to allow some light barking every now and then.
+Apart from sniffing and body language, barking is a dog’s main form of communication.

-But, sometimes you might want to know how to stop your German Shepherd’s excessive barking when they start barking at everything – at strangers, at other dogs, at night time, aggressive barking, excessive puppy barking + more!
+Some dogs might start barking at everything – at strangers, at other dogs, at night time, aggressive barking, excessive puppy barking + more!

-In instances like aggressive barking for example, if you think either your dog or other animal and humans might be at risk of harm, go see a vet or professional trainer immediately.
+In instances like aggressive barking for example, if you think either your dog or other animals and humans might be at risk of harm, go see a vet or animal expert immediately.

 You are ultimately responsible for your dog’s actions.

 Why Do German Shepherds Bark?

 We’ve established that barking is a form of communication for dogs (so a dog could bark at or because of absolutely anything), but specific reasons a dog may may are:’

 If you look at a German Shepherd’s genetics, they are a herding breed.

 They may instinctually want to herd people or other animals up – which is what they were originally bred for.